zeebe-io/enhancements/ZEP008-hot-backup.md

 ###### BackupActor

+BackupActor is only active in the LeaderRole because only the leader takes the backup.

-On receiving the command `takeBackup checkpointId position` :
+On receiving the command `takeBackup checkpointId checkpointPosition` :
 ```
 currentSnapshot = get the current snapshot from SnapshotStore
-if currentSnapshot.processedPosition  < position
+if currentSnapshot.processedPosition  < checkpointPosition
     "lock" the snapshot by sending a command to SnapshotStore
     if successfully locked start taking backup
     else mark the backup as failed.